 This photo was actually an attempt to recreate another one we took about 10 years earlier in our murky college days:

 But our friendship goes way back.
-We met when we were 10, just after I came with my parents to Israel and started a new school.
+Me and Eli met when we were 10, just after I came with my parents to Israel and started a new school.
 He took me to the school yard, wanting to show me around.
 He started the school a few months earlier, just as me immigrating with his parents from USSR.
 I remember feeling anxious about this new place and all the kids running like crazy during breaks, shouting in a language I didn’t understand.

 My next memory: Eli is rushing on a bike down a steep street, unable to stop.
 He just loaned it from someone, and didn’t realize the brakes didn’t work.
 He crushes into a taxi cab leaving a noticeable dent in the car.
 Next picture: both of us sitting in the back of the car, the driver taking us to his parents home.
 He is scared, afraid his parents, immigrants that save every shekel, will now have to pay for the damage he caused.